liamp1/digital_closet/README.md

 ### Preface

-This application is currently designed to run locally on your machine.
-You must run the server on your local environment and access it via 127.0.0.1:8000.
+This application is currently designed to run **locally** on your machine.
+You must run the server on your local environment and access it via `127.0.0.1:8000`.
 At this stage, the app is not publicly accessible online.
-However, future updates will include Docker deployment.
+However, future updates will include **Docker deployment**.

 ### Installation